kurays015/kurays015/README.md

 ### Hi there!
 My name is Christ and I'm from the Philippines

-I am a self-taught, passionate, and aspiring Frontend Developer who enjoys building things and sharing them on the web
+I am a self-taught, passionate, and aspiring Frontend Developer who enjoy building things.

-I love learning new things and am continually inspired to explore and learn more within the vast and ever-evolving world of technology
+I love to learn new things and am continually inspired to explore and learn more within the vast and ever-evolving world of technology
 <br>

 ### Tech Stack